Anard/HelpSh/README.md

-# HelpSh
+# shell-text
-## Help configuration for shell scripts, formatting text in echo commands
+## decorate texts for shell scripts, formatting text in echo commands

-File to place in /usr/local/lib for other scripts help Use on top of your scripts :
+File to place in /usr/lib or /usr/local/lib for other scripts Use on top of your scripts :

 ```
-configPath="/usr/local/lib"
+configPath="/usr/lib"
-source ${configPath}/help.cnf
+source ${configPath}/shell-text.cnf
 ```

 In the script, use :